-Carriers often ask how others in the voluntary market handle multi-state accounts.
-The objective of this Frontline Report, Situs State Regulation Practices of Voluntary Carriers, is to examine the current practices of voluntary companies in this area.
+The objective of this Frontline™ Report is to examine the current situs state regulation practices of voluntary/worksite companies and to compare the current responses with those from previous studies where applicable.
 With this data, companies can compare their own practices to others in the industry.